 While I am critical of the shovel pocket and it’s failings, on balance I still like this pack a lot because of its volume and comfort.
-Truthfully, I’ve even considered replacing my winter pack, a Cold Cold World Chaos with it, but I’m trying to live a more frugal lifestyle so I’m going to not spend the money.
+Truthfully, I’ve even considered replacing my winter pack with it.
 If you are looking for an overnight winter hiking pack that is comfortable and affordable, I’d recommend that you give the Osprey Variant 52 serious consideration.
 If you try wearing one, you’ll be sold.

 Disclosure: The author owns this product and purchased it using their own funds.

 Support SectionHiker.com.
 If you make a purchase after clicking on the links above, a portion of the sale helps support this site at no additional cost to you.

 - osprey variant 52

 - osprey variant 52 review